 Tangy and sweet, fluffy and crispy apple cider waffles.
 Just in time for Fall, this vegan waffle recipe is also 100% gluten-free, dairy-free and egg-free so everyone can enjoy!

-It’s no secret that I love waffles and given the choice, I would choose waffles or pancakes any day.
+It’s no secret that I love waffles and given the choice, I would choose waffles over pancakes any day.

 It’s the crispy part for me.